17 Conditional probability and learning

 • the third patient is arriving by ambulance

-and needs to infer whether the third patient will require urgent care.
-The required probability is
+and with this learned knowledge, the agent needs to infer whether the third patient will require urgent care.
+The required conditional probability is

 \[ \begin{aligned} &\mathrm{P}(U_3\mathclose{}\mathord{\nonscript\mkern 0mu\textrm{\small=}\nonscript\mkern 0mu}\mathopen{}{\small\verb;urgent;}\nonscript\:\vert\nonscript\:\mathopen{} T_3\mathclose{}\mathord{\nonscript\mkern 0mu\textrm{\small=}\nonscript\mkern 0mu}\mathopen{}{\small\verb;ambulance;}\mathbin{\mkern-0.5mu,\mkern-0.5mu} U_1\mathclose{}\mathord{\nonscript\mkern 0mu\textrm{\small=}\nonscript\mkern 0mu}\mathopen{}{\small\verb;non-urgent;}\mathbin{\mkern-0.5mu,\mkern-0.5mu}T_1\mathclose{}\mathord{\nonscript\mkern 0mu\textrm{\small=}\nonscript\mkern 0mu}\mathopen{}{\small\verb;ambulance;}\mathbin{\mkern-0.5mu,\mkern-0.5mu} U_2\mathclose{}\mathord{\nonscript\mkern 0mu\textrm{\small=}\nonscript\mkern 0mu}\mathopen{}{\small\verb;non-urgent;}\mathbin{\mkern-0.5mu,\mkern-0.5mu}T_2\mathclose{}\mathord{\nonscript\mkern 0mu\textrm{\small=}\nonscript\mkern 0mu}\mathopen{}{\small\verb;other;}\mathbin{\mkern-0.5mu,\mkern-0.5mu} \mathsfit{I}) \\[2ex] &\qquad{}= \frac{ \mathrm{P}(U_3\mathclose{}\mathord{\nonscript\mkern 0mu\textrm{\small=}\nonscript\mkern 0mu}\mathopen{}{\small\verb;urgent;}\mathbin{\mkern-0.5mu,\mkern-0.5mu}T_3\mathclose{}\mathord{\nonscript\mkern 0mu\textrm{\small=}\nonscript\mkern 0mu}\mathopen{}{\small\verb;ambulance;}\mathbin{\mkern-0.5mu,\mkern-0.5mu} U_1\mathclose{}\mathord{\nonscript\mkern 0mu\textrm{\small=}\nonscript\mkern 0mu}\mathopen{}{\small\verb;non-urgent;}\mathbin{\mkern-0.5mu,\mkern-0.5mu}T_1\mathclose{}\mathord{\nonscript\mkern 0mu\textrm{\small=}\nonscript\mkern 0mu}\mathopen{}{\small\verb;ambulance;}\mathbin{\mkern-0.5mu,\mkern-0.5mu} U_2\mathclose{}\mathord{\nonscript\mkern 0mu\textrm{\small=}\nonscript\mkern 0mu}\mathopen{}{\small\verb;non-urgent;}\mathbin{\mkern-0.5mu,\mkern-0.5mu}T_2\mathclose{}\mathord{\nonscript\mkern 0mu\textrm{\small=}\nonscript\mkern 0mu}\mathopen{}{\small\verb;other;}\nonscript\:\vert\nonscript\:\mathopen{} \mathsfit{I}) }{ \mathrm{P}(T_3\mathclose{}\mathord{\nonscript\mkern 0mu\textrm{\small=}\nonscript\mkern 0mu}\mathopen{}{\small\verb;ambulance;}\mathbin{\mkern-0.5mu,\mkern-0.5mu} U_1\mathclose{}\mathord{\nonscript\mkern 0mu\textrm{\small=}\nonscript\mkern 0mu}\mathopen{}{\small\verb;non-urgent;}\mathbin{\mkern-0.5mu,\mkern-0.5mu}T_1\mathclose{}\mathord{\nonscript\mkern 0mu\textrm{\small=}\nonscript\mkern 0mu}\mathopen{}{\small\verb;ambulance;}\mathbin{\mkern-0.5mu,\mkern-0.5mu} U_2\mathclose{}\mathord{\nonscript\mkern 0mu\textrm{\small=}\nonscript\mkern 0mu}\mathopen{}{\small\verb;non-urgent;}\mathbin{\mkern-0.5mu,\mkern-0.5mu}T_2\mathclose{}\mathord{\nonscript\mkern 0mu\textrm{\small=}\nonscript\mkern 0mu}\mathopen{}{\small\verb;other;}\mathbin{\mkern-0.5mu,\mkern-0.5mu} \mathsfit{I}) } \end{aligned} \]